Smoothingo/Caeser_Cipher/Readme.md

-# BESTE CAESER VERSCHLÜSSELUNG
+# Caeser_Cipher

-Markus Kattner made a pretty easy to use ""Caeser Verschlüsselung"" for everyone to use
+Beste Verschlüsselung

 # Requirements

-* import os !!!
+* write the text you want to encrypt/decrypt in the file text.txt
-* run the main.py file
+* go to main.py and run it
-* you can type your text that you want to encrypt/decrypt in the file "text.txt"
+* u can see the results in the files made for each action. encrypt result in = "encrypt.txt"
-* You can see the encrypted/decrypted text in the file "FText.txt"
+* decrypt with Key resulst are in = "decryptkey.txt"

-### I hope you like my dumb shit
+# HAVE FUN